Next Pilgrimage: Late JUNE/ Early July 2027

 Q: Should I worry about altitude illness?

-A: The trip is designed to allow us to gradually acclimate with a rest day in Leh, and we will discuss ways to maintain your body, mind, and breath to support the ascension.
+A: In previous years, our participants have gotten sick with altitude illness (mainly because they overdid it!)
+The trip is designed to allow us to gradually acclimate with a rest day in Leh, and we will discuss ways to maintain your body, mind, and breath to support the ascension.
 None-the-less, we recommend consulting with your doctor regarding this.
+Plenty of water, plenty of rest in between can help you.

 Q: How can I prepare for this pilgrimage?